schmarx/cellular-automata/README.md

 this features some basic update rules for different materials

-each cell is updated every simulation cycle based on simple rules
+each cell is updated every simulation cycle based on specified properties of the material it currently contains